JakeD520/Lucian/character questionairre.md

 ### **1. How do they appear when the audience first meets them?**

 (What’s the initial “read”?
-Energy, posture, attitude, behavior.)
+Energy, posture, attitude, behavior.) philosophical, hedonistic,

 ### **2. What is their emotional wound?**

-(The deep insecurity, fear, or pain they carry — even if they hide it.)
+(The deep insecurity, fear, or pain they carry — even if they hide it.) of making mistakes

 ### **3. What pressure are they under when the series begins?**

-(Not cosmic lore — the immediate emotional situation affecting them.)
+(Not cosmic lore — the immediate emotional situation affecting them.) to take a position.

 ### **4. How do they typically behave around the other siblings?**

 (Do they soften?
 Harden?
 Get louder?
 Perform?
-Withdraw?)
+Withdraw?) perform.

 ### **5. What do the other siblings misunderstand about them?**

 (Every character is misinterpreted by their family in some way.)
+He is never actively choosing....lives in nonduality mindset. his wisdom is merely avoidance.

 ### **6. What do _they_ misunderstand about themselves?**

 (This reveals their arc foundation.)
+His lack of choosing is tantamount to relinquishing free will.

 ### **7. What is their Season 1 trajectory?**

 (Emotionally — not plot-wise.
-How are they being pulled or pushed?)
+How are they being pulled or pushed?) empathy, connecting with those who do make choices.

 ### **8. What contradictions make them interesting to play?**

-(Examples: gentle but stubborn, confident but insecure, smart but impulsive.)
+(Examples: gentle but stubborn, confident but insecure, smart but impulsive.) philosophical, yet hedonistic.  divine, yet human.  intelligent, well spoken, yet crass.

 ### **9. What is one small, human behavior that reveals who they are?**

-(A gesture, habit, micro-action: e.g., “picks lint off things,” “doesn’t make eye contact,” “arrives early but pretends they didn’t.”)
+(A gesture, habit, micro-action: e.g., “picks lint off things,” “doesn’t make eye contact,” “arrives early but pretends they didn’t.”) heavy focus when speaking.

 ### **10. What is the thing they want but don’t know how to ask for?**

-(This is gold for actors — it tells them what’s under all the behavior.)
+(This is gold for actors — it tells them what’s under all the behavior.) security, comfort

 ---